-We packed our camping gear including tents, sleeping bags, sleeping mats, hiking gear and food four the four-day journey across the island.
-For three nights we camped, had a fire and recovered overnight for the next day of hiking.
+We packed our camping gear including tents, sleeping bags, sleeping mats, hiking gear, and food for the four-day journey across the island.
+For three nights we camped, had a fire, and recovered overnight for the next day of hiking.

 A GUIDE: I did this hike with my local guide (also a great friend) called João.
 He’s lived in Madeira his whole life and knows all of the unique trails (not just the popular ones).
 Want to contact João to be your guide for the Madeira Island Ultra Trail, Caminho Real 23 (7-day trek), or any of the hikes I’ve done on Madeira?
 You can contact him on Instagram here: João Let’s Hike or by email: [email protected]

 Below, you will find the video I created while we were hiking.
 I hope it gives you an insight into the journey and what the Madeira Island Ultra Trail is all about.

 These are the journal notes I wrote each night from inside my tent before falling asleep.
 Photos are mainly from prior adventures and hikes in each spot as I didn’t shoot many photos during the actual MIUT hike itself due to the fast-paced nature of the thru-hike.

 The journey began with an eerie atmosphere out of Porto Moniz.
 At 730am, half an hour before sunrise we strolled out of the town center with Christmas lights flashing in the background.
 Immediately the ascent was brutal with an uphill battle out of the town.
 Looking down over the city lights during the blue hour was a great start to our long journey.

 We reached the top Of Porto Moniz and began the descent into the neighboring town of Ribeira da Janela.
 This was a beautiful Sunrise descent as we looked down from the trail to see the unique rock formations along the coast.
 That was the easiest of the three climbs for the day done and dusted.